 Students with documentation on file in CASA who are eligible to receive textbooks in an alternate format may receive these accommodations by using the following process:

 - Submit a Request for Alternative Text Format to CASA for all required texts as soon as you are registered each semester.

 - At that time, you will be given an Electronic/Recorded Text Distribution Agreement to sign.
 First priority will be given to students who submit their requests at least 15 business days in advance of need.

-- Notify the office of Academic Advising & Testing of any schedule changes as soon as possible.
+- Notify CASA of any schedule changes as soon as possible.
 Even a section change could impact the list of required textbooks.